gramineproject/gramine/Documentation/sgx-setup.rst

 ===========================

 .. note ::
-   Currently, Gramine has two backends: `direct` (execution on the host Linux OS) and `sgx` (execution inside an SGX enclave).
-The `direct` backend doesn't require any specific environment.
+   Currently, Gramine has two backends: Linux (execution on the host Linux OS) and Linux-SGX (execution inside an SGX enclave).
+The Linux backend doesn't require any specific environment.
 Thus, this page describes how to set up the SGX environment on your platform.

 Gramine with SGX support requires several features from your system:

 - Intel SGX must be enabled in BIOS.
-- Linux kernel version must be at least 5.11 (starting from this version, Linux enables the FSGSBASE feature and the SGX driver required by Gramine).
+- Linux kernel version must be at least 5.11 (starting from this version, Linux has the FSGSBASE feature and the SGX driver required by Gramine).
 - The Intel PSW must be installed.
 - The Intel DCAP must be installed if DCAP-based attestation will be used.